What is the Competence and Conduct Standard?

 • Map it against the current qualification requirements.

-You may be able to “top up” with accredited training or CPD to fill any gaps, rather than requalify entirely.
+If your existing qualification was regulated you may be able to “top up” with accredited training or CPD to fill any gaps, rather than requalify entirely.
 This must be done within the transition period.

 If you studied with CIH in the past you can find our historic qualification specifications here.
 These specifications are available to support housing professionals identify whether their achieved qualification meets the standard requirements.